kryptine/iTasks-SDK/README.txt

 === Installation ===

-Please read INSTALL-{platform}.txt in the Installation directory.
+Please read Install/<OS version>/INSTALL.txt in the Installation directory.

 === Content of the repository ===
 This SDK consists of multiple libraries, tools and documents that are needed to